Archierowe/Archo-Drum-Academy/README.md

 -   Thank you also to the Code Institute's slack community for always responding to my requests for "Help!" and what seemed like silly questions at times!
 -   A thank you to [Bootstrapious](https://bootstrapious.com/) for a wealth of design ideas to look through - gave the idea for the FadeIn/Down text on the home page.
 -   [W3 Schools](https://www.w3schools.com/html/html5_video.asp) - such a great library of training videos and 'try it yourself' sections - very helpful!
--   I spent, probably, too many hours staring at the [Stackoverflow](https://stackoverflow.com/) due to the many google searches I did trying to figure out how to implement all the ideas floating around my head at 'too-late-O'clock' - most of which never made it to the end product.
+-   I spent, probably, too many hours staring at the [Stackoverflow](https://stackoverflow.com/) site due to many google searches trying to figure out how to implement all the ideas floating around my head at 'too-late-O'clock' - most of which never made it to the end product.
 -   My wife, for continually supporting and encouraging me in this new adventure.
 She also brought endless tea and coffee (and treats) which 'fuelled' those late night sessions.